 “If something is not a name brand, skip it, especially with skin care products, and especially those with SPF, which tends to degrade over time,” says smart shopping expert Trae Bodge of TrueTrae.
 “It’s hard to tell how long these products have been sitting on the shelves, and it’s not worth the risk.”

 There are exceptions.
 “Some name-brand beauty products are available at the dollar store, so if you spot a favorite brand and the product looks fresh, I’d say go for it,” says Bodge.
-“One of my favorite mass brands, Maybelline, sells their excellent gel nail polish at Dollar Tree!”
+A Blistex or Vaseline lip balm stick is good value at $1.25.

 Wellness products and vitamins can be expensive, but the solution to savings isn’t at the dollar store.